POL0423/TAMZ/README.md

 the deadline, however the basic idea is still somewhat visible.
 Hopefully this is going to be enough to count towards the minimum credit score.

+### 2025-01-26 17:30 UTC
+A bit of fresh air helped me to get some oxygen for my brain, which I needed to properly think of something.
+I've managed to finish the base design

 ## Presentation
 The presentation is probably going to be done before the final exams.